Dynamics of clusters of galaxies with extended $f(\chi)$ gravity: Perturbation theory

-To fix the constants of integration $k_3$ and $k_4$ ($k_5$ vanishes upon derivation of $g_{00}^{(4)}$ with respect to $r$ -- cf. equation~\eqref{v:fourth}), we adjusted the observational data of 12 clusters of galaxies, as described in the next subsection.
+To fix the constants $k_3$ and $k_4$ ($k_5$ vanishes upon derivation of $g_{00}^{(4)}$ with respect to $r$ (cf.~equation~\eqref{v:fourth}), we fit the observational data of 12 clusters of galaxies, as described in Section~\ref{cluster-profiles}.

-\subsection{Generalization to extended systems}
+\section{Generalization to extended systems}

+In \citet{mendoza13}, the details of gravitational lensing for individual, groups and clusters of galaxies at the outer regions of those systems were obtained considering a point-mass lens. \citet{Campigotto:2017} compared those results with specific observations of gravitational lensing and found a large discrepancy between the $\mathcal{O}(2)$ terms in the metric coefficients of the $f(\chi)=\chi^{3/2}$ gravity and the observations.
+However, to obtain the correct gravitational lensing it is necessary to take into account the mass-density distribution, using a suitable gravitational potential.

+In this section, we assume the solution for the MONDian point-mass gravitational potential for the $f(\chi)=\chi^{3/2}$ model, and generalize it to spherically symmetric mass distributions through potential theory.
+To this aim, we take into account the potential due to differentials of mass and integrate for the interior and exterior shells for a given radius $r$.

-To compare the correction $g_{00}^{(4)}$ with the observations of clusters of galaxies, let us take the radial component~\eqref{radial:geodesic} of the geodesic equations~\eqref{geodesic} in the weak field limit of the theory.
-In this limit, the rotation curve for test particles bound to a circular orbit about a mass \(M\) with circular velocity is \( v(r) \) given by equation~\eqref{centrifugal}.
-Such equation, up to the fourth order of approximation, is given by
+Let us take the radial component~(\ref{radial:geodesic}) of geodesic equations~(\ref{geodesic}) in the weak field limit of the theory.
+In this limit, the rotation curve for test particles bounded to a circular orbit about a mass $M$ with circular velocity $v(r)$ is given by equation~(\ref{centrifugal}).
+Such equation, up to $\mathcal{O}(4)$ of approximation, is given by

-Substitution of the \( \mathcal{O}(2) \) perturbation values of the metric coefficients from Table~\ref{table01} and equation~\eqref{g004} in~\eqref{v:fourth}, results in the following expression for the acceleration of a test mass particle in the gravitational field generated by the point-mass $M$:
+Substitution of the $\mathcal{O}(2)$ results for the metric coefficients, $g_{00}^{(2)}$ and $g_{11}^{(2)}$ (see Table~\ref{table01}), and solution~\eqref{g004} for $g_{00}^{(4)}$ in equation~\eqref{v:fourth}, results in the following expression for the acceleration of a test-mass particle in the gravitational field generated by the point-mass $M$:

-where $a_c:=|\boldsymbol{a_c}|$.
-The first term on the right-hand side of last equation corresponds to the ``deep-MONDian'' acceleration \citep[see e.g.][]{famaey11}.
+The first term on the right-hand side of last equation corresponds to the ``deep-MOND'' acceleration.
 The remaining $\mathcal{O}(2)$ terms are the first relativistic correction to the gravitational acceleration.